-The Housing Development Fund expects payments under the mortgage loans and moneys and securities held under the Resolutions and the income thereon to be sufficient to pay, when due, the principal (including Sinking Fund Payments) of and interest on the Outstanding Bonds (including the 2013 BC Bonds).
+The Housing Development Fund expects payments under the mortgage loans and moneys and securities held under the Resolutions and the income thereon to be sufficient to pay, when due, the principal (including Sinking Fund Payments) of and interest on the Outstanding Bonds (including the 2015 AB Bonds).

-Maturities and Sinking Fund Payments with respect to the 2013 BC Bonds were scheduled based upon an assumed rate of prepayment of the related Program Loans (both 2013 C Program Loans and the Transferred Loans) of 50% of the Securities Industry and Financial Markets Association prepayment standard model (the "PSA Prepayment Model").
-The original principal amount of the Transferred Loans was \$27,671,3001 and the remaining principal balance thereof as of August 31, 2013 was \$26,719,2871 (see the first and fifth rows of the table immediately below for certain information regarding the loan pools which included the Transferred Loans).
-Since Program Loan prepayments cannot be predicted, the actual principal amount of and characteristics of the related Program Loans may differ from such assumptions.
+Maturities and Sinking Fund Payments with respect to the 2015 AB Bonds were scheduled based upon an assumed rate of prepayment of the related Program Loans (both the 2015 B Program Loans and the Transferred Loans) of 50% of the Securities Industry and Financial Markets Association (formerly known as the Public Securities Association ("PSA")) prepayment standard model (the "PSA Prepayment Model").
+The original principal amount of the Transferred Loans was \$48,808,372 and the remaining principal balance thereof as of February 28, 2015 was \$36,128,173.
+The original principal amount of the mortgage loans financed with proceeds attributable to the Prior Bonds was \$120,110,000, and the remaining principal balance thereof as of February 28, 2015 was \$45,836,836.
+Maturities and Sinking Fund Payments with respect to the 2005 Series A Bonds were scheduled based upon an assumed rate of prepayment of the related mortgage loans of 50 % of the PSA Prepayment Model, and with respect to the 2005 Series B and C Bonds, 0% of the PSA Prepayment Model.
+See the table appearing on the following page for certain information regarding the balances of the mortgage loans financed with proceeds attributable to the 2005 Series A Bonds.

+Since Program Loan prepayments cannot be predicted, the actual principal amount of and characteristics of the Program Loans may differ from assumptions.
 The Housing Development Fund makes no representation that actual experience will conform to such prepayment assumptions.

 The PSA Prepayment Model is based on an assumed rate of prepayment each month of the then unpaid principal balance of mortgage loans.
 One hundred percent of the PSA Prepayment Model assumes prepayment rates of 0.2 percent per year of the then-unpaid principal balance of such mortgage loans in the first month of the life of such mortgage loans and an additional 0.2 percent per year in each month thereafter (for example, 0.4 percent per year in the second month) until the 30th month.
 Beginning in the 30th month and in each month thereafter during the life of the mortgage loans, 100 percent of the PSA Prepayment Model assumes a constant prepayment rate of the mortgage loans of six percent per year.
-Multiples will be calculated from this prepayment rate sequence; e.g., 200 percent of the PSA Prepayment Model assumes prepayment rates will be 0.4 percent per year in month one, 0.8 percent per year in month two, reaching 12 percent per year in month 30 and remaining constant at 12 percent per year thereafter.
+Multiples will be calculated from this prepayment rate sequence;

+e.g., 200 percent of the PSA Prepayment Model assumes prepayment rates will be 0.4 percent per year in month one, 0.8 percent per year in month two, reaching 12 percent per year in month 30 and remaining constant at 12 percent per year thereafter.